 In October 2023, Hamas terrorists infiltrated Israel's southern border from the Gaza Strip and conducted a series of attacks on civilian and military targets.
 Hamas also launched extensive rocket attacks on Israeli population and industrial centers located along Israel's border with the Gaza Strip and in other areas within the State of Israel.
 These attacks resulted in extensive deaths, injuries and kidnapping of civilians and soldiers.
 Following the attack, Israel's security cabinet declared war against Hamas and a military campaign against these terrorist organizations commenced in parallel to their continued rocket and terror attacks.
 Since the war in Gaza with Hamas commenced, the Israel Defense Force, or the IDF, has called up more than 350,000 of its reserve forces to serve.
-Two management employees and 19 non-management employees are currently subject to military service in the IDF and have been called to serve.
+A small number of our management and non-management employees have been called to serve.
 In addition, the family members of many of our Israeli team members were called to serve in the IDF.
 Our operations could be disrupted by a significant absence of one or more of our key employees or a significant number of other employees.

-Following the attack by Hamas on Israel's southern border, Hezbollah in Lebanon has also launched missile, rocket, and shooting attacks against Israeli military sites, troops, and Israeli towns in northern Israel.
-In response to these attacks, the Israeli army has carried out a number of targeted strikes on sites belonging to Hezbollah in southern Lebanon.
+Following the attack by Hamas on Israel's southern border, Hezbollah in Lebanon has also launched missile, rocket, and shooting attacks against Israeli military sites, troops, and Israeli towns in Israel.
+In response to these attacks, the IDF has carried out a military operation in Lebanon, including raids on territories controlled by Hezbollah in Lebanon and strikes on sites belonging to Hezbollah in Lebanon.
+On a separate border, Israel was required to take limited preemptive military actions in Southern Syria in light of the fall of the Assad regime and the takeover of Syria by the Syrian rebels.